-If you are using a Smart Keyboard with your iPad Pro, you may find it can help you to avoid losing your Apple pencil.
+If you're using a Smart Keyboard with your iPad Pro, you may find it can help you to avoid losing your Apple pencil.
 The keyboard is slightly magnetic along the left-hand edge, and the Apple Pencil will just about cling on.
-This might not be a long-term solution, but it will stop the Pencil from rolling away on its own if you leave it on your desk.
+This will stop the Pencil from rolling away on its own if you leave it on your desk.
 Similarly, some of the best iPad pro cases can help you to avoid losing your Apple Pencil.

 If you have the 1st Gen Apple Pencil and an older iPad, then the pencil won't magnetically stick to your device.
-Moxiware has produced a reliable magnet-oriented solution to that in the form of a very Apple-esque set of sleeves for the Pencil, that give it a truly magnetic connection to your iPad Pro.
-These sleeves are bound to stop you losing your Apple Pencil, and work with an iPad 9.7", iPad Pro 12.9" and 10.5".
+Moxiware has produced a reliable magnet-oriented solution to that in the form of a very Apple-esque set of sleeves for the Apple Pencil.
+These allow a truly magnetic connection to your iPad Pro and are bound to stop you losing your Apple Pencil.
+They're compatible with an iPad 9.7, iPad Pro 12.9 and 10.5.

 For a more homemade solution to avoid losing your Apple pencil, this remains a good one.
 Reddit user texasdoesitbest discovered that the Pentel Sharp Automatic Pencil's removable metal clip fits the Apple Pencil exactly and allows you to clip the Pencil to your notepad or shirt pocket.
 Since it's chrome, it even matches the Pencil's shiny metal band.
 Discover how it's done here.

-Premium notebook-maker Leuchtturm1917, which is the notebook preference of some of the CB office, sells a handy pen loop to attach to its stationery.
-It is a quality item, as befits the Leuchtturm1917 brand, and Tumblr blogger #MykeWasRight spotted that this would make an excellent Apple Pencil holder.
+Premium notebook-maker Leuchtturm1917, the favourite notebook brand of some at the CB office, sells a handy self-adhesive pen loop to attach to its stationery.
+It's a quality item, as befits the Leuchtturm1917 brand, and Tumblr blogger #MykeWasRight spotted that it also makes an excellent Apple Pencil holder.

-He's right – it looks neat and you can select a colour to suit your iPad Pro or Smart Cover's dominant hue – but what you really need to do is pair it with the pencil clip hack (03, above) just to ensure that there is something stopping the Pencil from escaping.
+It certainly looks neat, and you can select a colour to suit your iPad Pro or Smart Cover's dominant hue.
+However, what you really need to do is pair this with the pencil clip hack (03, above) to ensure that there is something to stop the Pencil from escaping.
 Belt and braces, and all that…

-Belkin's case and stand for Apple Pencil gives you an elegant storage solution to keep your stylus protected between uses.
-It holds the Apple Pencil upright and protects the tip while also allowing easy access to the device.
-Plus, it doubles as a case so you can store your Pencil safely when you're not using it.
+Belkin's case and stand for the Apple Pencil is one of the most elegant storage solutions to keep your stylus protected between uses.
+It holds the Apple Pencil upright and protects the tip while also allowing you easy access to the device on your desk.
+The stand doubles as a case, so you can also use it to store your Pencil safely when you're not using it.

 06. Make a stand out of Lego

-The Stylus Sling is a way to strap your Apple Pencil to your iPad to ensure it's with you at all times.
-A little utilitarian in design, it maxes on effectiveness – and it cleverly has a little pocket to slot the lightning connector cover into so you don't mislay that either.
+Finally, the Stylus Sling lets you strap your Apple Pencil to your iPad to ensure it's with you at all times.
+It might be a little utilitarian in design, but it's effective.
+Cleverly, it even has a little pocket for the lightning connector cover so you don't mislay that either.
 This is certainly an option if you're moving about with your iPad and want to take your Pencil with you.